 - Chicken Stock: Adds depth of flavor and richness to the sauce.
 Use chicken bone broth for an even deeper and intensified flavor.

-- Heavy Cream: A small amount makes the sauce rich and creamy.
-But not so much that’ll leave you feeling heavy.
-For a dairy-free option, coconut cream could work.
-But I’d suggest using cilantro instead of parsley.
+- Heavy Cream: Makes the sauce rich and creamy, but not so much that’ll leave you feeling heavy.

-- Parsley: FRESH parsley is absolutely essential!
-Do not sub dried parsley flakes.
+- Parsley: Do not sub dried parsley flakes.
 You’ll stir it into the sauce for a pop of brightness, but I also like to sprinkle parsley and serve it as a garnish.

-- Salt: By nature, mussels are salty, so I suggest you start with a small amount of salt, then add more if needed.
+- Salt: Start with a small amount of salt, then add more if needed.

-- Crusty Bread: Because you’ll need something to sop up all that DELICIOUS white wine and garlic sauce.
+- Crusty Bread: You’ll need something to sop up all that DELICIOUS white wine and garlic sauce.
 I like a crusty sourdough loaf or a baguette.

 How to Clean Mussels:

 - Fill a large bowl with cold water.
-It should be large enough in capacity to hold all the mussels, plus a good amount of water.
+It should be large enough in capacity to hold all the shellfish, plus a lot of water.

 - Add the mussels to the bowl.
 Then mix in a 1/4 cup of all-purpose flour.